 Jordan announces lockdown from Saturday to combat coronavirus

-Jordan will impose a countrywide lockdown from Saturday to combat the coronavirus, barring people from moving except for emergencies, the government said.
+Jordan will impose a nationwide lockdown from Saturday to combat the coronavirus, barring people from moving around the country except for emergencies, the government said.

-The measures will apply from 0700 local time (0500 GMT) on Saturday until further notice, said Amjad Al Adailah, government spokesman.
-King Abdullah has enacted an emergency decree giving the government sweeping powers to enforce an army-imposed curfew and other measures that infringe on civil and political liberties.
+The measures apply from 7 a.m.
+(0500 GMT) on Saturday until further notice, government spokesman Amjad Al Adailah said.
+King Abdullah has enacted an emergency decree giving the government sweeping powers to enforce an army-imposed curfew and other measures that restrict civil and political liberties.

-Prime Minister Omar Razzaz had suggested the government would be forced to announce a curfew after many people failed to heed a call by the authorities not to move about except in cases of emergencies.
-Jordan's army sealed off the capital from the rest of the country on Thursday to put its 10 million people on lockdown.
-The country has 69 confirmed coronavirus cases but authorities are afraid it could spread fast.
+Jordan's army sealed off the capital from the rest of the country on Thursday, putting its 10 million people on lockdown to prevent the virus from spreading.
+Health Minister Saad Jaber said Jordan had 85 confirmed cases of coronavirus, after 15 new cases were identified.

 Jordan has closed land and sea border crossings with Syria, Iraq, Egypt and Israel, and suspended all incoming and outgoing flights since Tuesday.